Vanshika133/-SMART-BILLING-SYSTEM-/README.md

 ✔ Final Bill Summary – Displays all details, including discounts, delivery charges, and total payable amount.

-Technologies Used
+Technologies Used:-

-Python – Core programming language
+*Python – Core programming language

-Match-Case Statements – For handling menu options
+*Match-Case Statements – For handling menu options

-Conditional Logic – To apply discounts and calculate final price
+*Conditional Logic – To apply discounts and calculate final price

-Learning Outcomes
+Learning Outcomes:-

-This project is ideal for beginners to learn:
+*This project is ideal for beginners to learn:

-How to work with conditional statements and loops in Python
+*How to work with conditional statements and loops in Python

-Billing logic implementation for real-world scenarios
+*Billing logic implementation for real-world scenarios

-Basic financial calculations (discount, GST, etc.
+*Basic financial calculations (discount, GST, etc.)